 A common misconception is that “high potency” on a label automatically means a better gummy.
 In production, the tougher question is whether the gummy can reliably stay within expectations through the stated shelf life, not just right after it’s made.

 Gummies can challenge dosage integrity due to heat exposure, moisture, oxygen, and the acidity of the base.
-Strong brands don’t just hope for the best-they build a plan around stability.
+Strong brands don’t just hope for the best—they plan for it.
+That’s the difference.

 Manufacturing signals that matter